mr-srivastava/trade-flow/DATABASE_SETUP.md

-# Database Migration Guide
+# Database Setup Guide

-This guide explains how to migrate from static `data.ts` and `content.ts` files to a file-based database using `lowdb`.
+This guide explains the MongoDB database setup for the Trade Flow application.

 ## Overview